galaktor/raph.es/content/blog/recipes/lebkuchen.md

   >
   > "Als besonderes Qualitätsmerkmal gilt ein hoher Anteil von Mandel- und Nusskernen und eine geringe Zugabe von Mehl oder sogar der völlige Verzicht darauf. [...]
 Oblatenlebkuchen der höchsten Qualität gemäß Deutschem Lebensmittelbuch heißen „Elisenlebkuchen“ und nehmen bei praktisch allen Nürnberger Anbietern einen prominenten Platz im Sortiment ein; sie müssen eine besonders hochwertige Zusammensetzung mit mindestens 25% Mandeln, Haselnüssen oder Walnüssen aufweisen, dürfen keine anderen Ölsamen und maximal 10% Mehl oder 7,5% Stärke enthalten."
   >
   > "A special quality characteristic is a high content of almond and nut kernels and minimal addition - or even avoidance of - flour. [...]
-According to the German Food Guide, "Oblatenlebkuchen" of the highest quality are called "Elisenlebkuchen" and take a prominent position within the range of products offered by Nuremberg's producers; they must have a particularly high-quality composition of at least 25% almonds, hazelnuts or walnuts, may not contain other oilseeds and at most 10% flour or 7.5% starch."
+According to the German Food Guide, 'Oblatenlebkuchen' of the highest quality are called 'Elisenlebkuchen' and take a prominent position within the range of products offered by Nuremberg's producers; they must have a particularly high-quality composition of at least 25% almonds, hazelnuts or walnuts, may not contain other oilseeds and at most 10% flour or 7.5% starch."

-Knowing this, I cranked up the nut contents to nearly 100% - which by the [German Food Guide](http://www.germanfoodguide.com/lebkuchen.cfm) technically qualifies as the most premium Lebkuchen one can possibly make, all the while being low in carbs and high in good fats and fibre.
+Knowing this, I cranked up the nut contents to nearly 100% - which according to the [German Food Guide](http://www.germanfoodguide.com/lebkuchen.cfm) technically qualifies as the most premium Lebkuchen one can possibly make, all the while being low in carbs and high in good fats and fibre.

 There's only two ingredients in the original Elisen-Lebkuchen which are bad carb-offenders: